ethereum/EIPs/EIPS/eip-draft-app-keys.md

 Among others cryptographic applications, scalability and privacy solutions for ethereum blockchain require that an user performs a significant amount of signing operations.
 It may also require her to watch some state and be ready to sign data automatically (e.g. sign a state or contest a withdraw).
 The way wallets currently implement accounts poses several obstacles to the development of a complete web3.0 experience both in terms of UX, security and privacy.

 This proposal describes a standard and api for a new type of wallet accounts that are derived specifically for a each given application.
 We propose to call them `app keys`.
-They allow to isolate the accounts used for each application, thus increasing privacy.
+They allow to isolate the accounts used for each application, thus potentially increasing privacy.
 They also allow to give more control to the applications developpers over account management and signing delegation.
 For these app keys, wallets can have a more permissive level of security (e.g. not requesting user's confirmation) while keeping main accounts secure.
 Finally wallets can also implement a different behavior such as allowing to sign transactions without broadcasting them.

 This new accounts type can allow to significantly improve UX and permit new designs for applications of the crypto permissionned web.